DMTF/Redfish-Interface-Emulator/README.md

 The Swordfish model has been emulate using this emulator.
 The repository is available at [Swordfish API Emulator](https://github.com/SNIA/Swordfish-API-Emulator).
 The repository provides a good example of the Python files for dynamic resources.

+The program has been verified on 3.5.2 and 3.9.1.
+Use the packet sets to install the correct packages.

-The emulator is structure so it can be hosted on a standalone system or multiple instances in a Cloud Foundry.
-Note: the cloud foundry method has be successful within a company internal cloud foundry service.
-It has not be attempted on a public cloud foundry service.
+The emulator is structure so it can be ran locally, in a   Cloud Foundry, or as a Docker file.

-This program is a python35 program.
-The program has been verified on 3.5.2.

-## Installation
+## Execute Locally

-Before the emulator can be executed locally, specific Python packages need to be installed.
+When executing the Emulator locally, the Redfish service appears at port 5000, by default.
+The Redfish client uses the following URL to access the emulator Redfish server - http://localhost:5000.
+To run a second instance must a different 'port'.
+The port number can be changed via the command line parameters or the config.json file.

-### Local Standalone
+### Package Installation

-The required python packages for a local environment are listed in the file **./packageSets/Env-Local-Python3.5.2_requirements.txt**.
-The file lists the Python package and revision.
+The required python packages are listed in the files in the **./packageSets** directory.

 The 'pip' command can be used to install the environment.

 	pip install -r [packageSet]

-The 'pip freeze' command can be used to display the installed packages and their revision.
+If you are able to execute this emulator on later versions of Python, please issue the 'pip freeze' command.
+Then place the output into a Github issue.
+We can add the package set to this repository.

+### Invocation

+Edit the emulator-config.json file and set **"MODE": "Local"**, then start the emulator.

+	python emulator.py

+## Execute on a Cloud Foundry

+The cloud foundry method has be successful within a company internal cloud foundry service.
+It has not be attempted on a public cloud foundry service.

-### Cloud
+### Package Installation

 The required python packages for a Cloud Foundry environment are listed in the file **./requirements.txt**.
 The file lists the Python package, without the revision.
 The packages will be installed automatically during invocation.

+The cloud foundry makes use of the following files: requirements.txt, runtime.txt, and Profile.
+So they should exists in the same directory as emulator.py.

+### Invocation

+Edit the emulator-config.json file and set **"MODE": "Cloud"**, then push the emulator to the foundry.

+	cf push [foundry-app-name]

+The **foundry-app-name** determines the URL for the Redfish service.

+## Execute via Docker

-### Docker
+### Installation

 Use one of these actions to pull or build the container: